adsfarm/adsfarm.github.io/README.md

 - Skin care and natural cosmetic products.
 - Also several industrial uses such as making of varnished dissection trays.

 Price: About ksh.
-80 per kg.
+800 per kg.

 ### Propolis
-Is a bee glue used as a sewant for unwanted open spaces in the beehive.
+Is a bee glue used as a sealant for unwanted open spaces in the beehive.
 ##### Uses
 - Have anti-inflammatory properties that help wound healing and protect the body from bacteria and viruses.
-- Also has benefits against gastrointestinal, oral and dermatological problems.
+- Also has benefits against gastrointestinal disorders, oral and dermatological problems.

 ### Pollen
 A great natural source of nutrients including proteins, amino acids, carbohydrates, vitamins and minerals.